sarkrui/Z390M-Pro4-i7-9700K-Hackintosh/README.md

 # Z390MPro4-i7-9700K-Sapphire-RX580
 ### Introduction

-This repository is designed for Asrock Z390MPro4  to run Mojave 10.14.X smothly.
-Due to the time constraint, a step by step installation guide won't be covered in this guide.
+This repository is designed for Asrock Z390MPro4  to run Mojave 10.14.X with no hassle.
+However, due to the time constraint, a step by step installation guide won't be covered in this guide.
 For more information (regarding installation), please check [[Guide] Creating OSX Installer by Rehabman](https://www.tonymacx86.com/threads/guide-booting-the-os-x-installer-on-laptops-with-clover.148093/) or installing [Mojave 10.14.x](https://mirrors.dtops.cc/iso/MacOS/daliansky_macos/) with [Etcher](https://www.balena.io/etcher/).

 ### Specs